Kirk von Ackermann: Disappearance

 He was employed by Ultra Services of Istanbul, Turkey when he disappeared in Iraq on October 9, 2003.
 His car was found empty on a road between Kirkuk and Tikrit, with his equipment and $40,000 still inside.
 He had called a colleague, Ryan G. Manelick, a short while earlier to say that he had a flat tire and needed a jack.
 On December 14, 2003, Ryan G. Manelick was gunned down just after leaving Camp Anaconda.
 The Major Procurement Fraud Unit (MPFU) at U.S. Army Criminal Investigation Command (USACIDC) is investigating.

-The CID have not given a firm conclusion on when or where von Ackermann may have died, although these is a presumption that it may have happened on October 9, 2003, in a botched kidnapping attempt.
+The CID have not given a firm conclusion on when or where von Ackermann may have died, although there is a presumption that it may have happened on October 9, 2003, in a botched kidnapping attempt.
 They still, however, refuse to give out information on his case which is still "active."
 Von Ackermann's body was never found.

 The Defense POW/MIA Accounting Agency lists Von Ackermann as one of five remaining missing servicemen or DOD contractors since the onset of Operation Desert Storm.